 As of September 30, 2008, we had outstanding a warrant to purchase an aggregate of 909,348 shares of our common stock at an exercise price of approximately \$0.58 per share, subject to adjustments to the exercise price and number of shares of common stock underlying these warrants upon the occurrence of specified events, including any recapitalization, consolidation or merger, or sale of all assets.
-Under the original terms of the warrant, we were entitled to repurchase the warrant for an aggregate price of \$16.0 million.
-Under an amendment to the warrant that was effected in connection with our 2005 conversion from a limited liability company to a corporation, the right to repurchase the warrant, as well as a right to repurchase any shares issued upon exercise of the warrant, in each case for \$16.0 million, was transferred to a holding company owned by our original investors.
-In connection with this offering, we have the right to repurchase the warrant or the underlying shares and intend to use \$16.0 million of the net proceeds of this offering to effect such repurchase.
-Following such repurchase we would have no shares of common stock issuable upon exercise of outstanding warrants.
-See "Use of Proceeds" for further information.
+Under the original terms of the warrant, we were entitled to repurchase the warrant prior to its expiration in 2024 for an aggregate price of \$16.0 million.
+Under an amendment to the warrant that was effected in connection with our 2005 conversion from a limited liability company to a corporation, the right to repurchase the warrant, as well as a right to repurchase any shares issued upon exercise of the warrant for a period equal to the earlier of three years from such issuance or the expiration of the warrant, in each case for \$16.0 million, was transferred to a holding company owned by our original investors and then assigned back to us.
+This warrant was exercised in November 2008 and, following this offering, we will retain such repurchase rights with respect to the 909,348 shares of common stock issued upon exercise.